 Cuboree is the biggest and most exciting event that a Cub Scout can go on.
 It’s a Queensland event open to all Cub Scouts that are nine or older across the state and often attracts attendance from other states.
 The camp runs for six days and five nights and is action packed with activities from sun up until after sun down.

 Cuboree is a big event, often attracting around 1000 attendees.
-It’s held at Maryborough Showgrounds and Equestrian Centre on the Fraser Coast, which was chosen for its facilities, size and security.
-The location is a secure fully fenced campsite with 24 hour security to ensure the welfare of all attendees.
+It’s held at Rocky Creek Scout Grounds, Landsborough just north of the Glasshouse Mountains, which was chosen for its facilities, size and security.
+The location is a fenced campsite with 24 hour security to ensure the welfare of all attendees.

 ACTIVITIES and CATERING

 The event is jam-packed with activities and Cub Scouts will be kept busy from sunrise to sunset and evening activities.
 Which may sound exhausting, but it ensures that even the worst sleeper gets a good night sleep.